The Ultimate Guide to Driving in the UK

 Good to know:

-• In roundabouts, vehicles traveling on the right have the right of way.
+• In roundabouts, vehicles travelling on the right have the right of way.

 • When making turns, always be sure to check your surroundings to avoid accidents.